Kinvey/kinvey-cli/README.md

 * `org export`

     Exports to a file the specified org or the active one.
+The organization services and the organization apps along with their services are exported in separate configuration files in the respective 'applications' and 'services' directories.

     * `--org <organization>`